o3de/sig-ui-ux/rev-the-engine/readme.md

 - As a user, I am able to deploy my project to window/mac/linux to test my project.
 - As a user, I am able to share my project with someone else to play.

+## Join Us!

+So, how can you help with RTE?

+There are several opportunities for community members to participate in RTE:

+* Participate in a “Walk the Engine”* session
+     We are always looking for folks who are willing to walk the engine.
+These sessions are typically on camera and recorded, with an audience of AWS folks.
+This allows for the user to ask questions if they get stuck and to provide feedback as they work.
+Having a recording allows us to go back and follow the same steps to reproduce errors.
+It can be a bit intimidating, so remember that Walk the Engine is a test of the engine, not of you!
+* Submit fixes and improvements
+     We always have a backlog of bugs and issues stemming from RTE sessions.
+Please take a look at the backlog [here] and see if there’s anything you want to help with!
+* Define new user stories and run Walk the Engine sessions Is there a workflow or user story you’re passionate about?
+Something you think needs extra attention?
+Work with the UX SIG to define and begin testing on it!

+*Walk the Engine comes from the phrase “Walk the store,” a fundamental part of the retail UX experience where a designer would physically walk through the store to ensure that the shopper experience was as intended.*